Yalantis/GuillotineMenu-Android/README.md

 # Usage

-*For a working implementation, Have a look at the app module*
+*For a working implementation, have a look at the app module*

 1. Include the library as local library project.